MicrosoftDocs/architecture-center/docs/landing-zones/azure-governance-visualizer-accelerator-content.md

 Restricting the reporting HTML to only those users authorized to view this data is important.
 This data is a gold mine for both insider and external threats, as it exposes your Azure landscape, including security controls.

-- Use Microsoft Entra authentication to restrict access to those individuals.
+- Use Microsoft Entra authentication to restrict access to authorized individuals.
 Consider using Web Apps authentication to provide this service.
 In the accelerator, the deployment configures to Web Apps and actively verifies that authentication is enabled before deploying.

 - Consider applying network security controls to expose the site to your team only over a [private endpoint](/azure/private-link/private-endpoint-overview).
 And to restrict traffic, consider using the IP restrictions of Web Apps.